jsxstyle/jsxstyle/misc/readme-template.md

     backgroundImage="url('http://graph.facebook.com/justinbieber/picture?type=large')"
   />
   <Col fontFamily="sans-serif" fontSize={16} lineHeight="24px">
-    <Block fontWeight={500}>Justin Bieber</Block>
+    <Block fontWeight={600}>Justin Bieber</Block>
     <Block fontStyle="italic">Canadian</Block>
   </Col>
 </Row>
 ```

-With jsxstyle, jumping between JS and CSS in your editor is no longer necessary.
-Problems that have historically been difficult to solve, like specificity clashes and dead CSS, are _completely sidestepped_.
+With jsxstyle, bouncing between JS and CSS in your editor is no longer necessary.
+jsxstyle is built for teams.
+Problems stemming from multiple frontend contributors writing styles in a shared codebase are completely avoided, because styles are tied to _component instances_ instead of abstract reusable _CSS classes_.
+Onboarding new frontend contributors takes seconds, not hours, because jsxstyle’s mental model is easy to teach and easy to learn.
 Thanks to the declarative nature of inline styles, frontend contributors can see at a glance exactly how an element is styled.
-Onboarding new frontend contributors takes seconds, not hours, because jsxstyle’s mental model is easy to teach and easy to learn.
-Problems stemming from multiple frontend contributors writing styles in a shared codebase are completely avoided, because styles are tied to _component instances_ instead of abstract reusable _CSS classes_.

 Carry on to read a brief overview, or [skip to the FAQs](#faqs).